novay/boilerplate/README.md

 ## Security

-If you discover any security related issues, please email pascal@protone.media instead of using the issue tracker.
+If you discover any security related issues, please email novay@btekno.id instead of using the issue tracker.

 ## License